 Here's How to Categorize Your Skills Before Tailoring Your Resume

 By categorizing the most important skills, you can prioritize their place on your resume.
-That will allow you to even better customize your resume to a specfic job desciption or an employer.
+That will allow you to even better customize your resume to a specific job desciption or an employer.